This article covers:

 Filters can also be customised using dates.
 For example, a filter can be applied to the tasks entity to only show tasks that are planned to start within the next set number of days (the number of days can be defined by the user).
 This can specifically be used on the user's home page and will allow the user to focus on only the most relevant tasks and not see all their tasks for all projects, some of which may only be applicable in a couple of months time.

 When a date field is selected, the value input box for the filter item will allow two options.
+Either specifying a specific number of days or using the calendar picker for a day.

 The filter can be set up to comply with a date range (number of days from today).